Hong Kong family offices · Cross-border positioning

 See the Sprint →

-Cross-Border Build
+Cross-Border Marketing Build

 Three to six months.
-Holding-brand and operating-brand surfaces rebuilt together, with the seam between them defined and made visible.
+Holding-brand and operating-brand touchpoints rebuilt together, with the seam between them defined and made visible.
 Often the right shape when a US co-investment closes or a US portfolio rollout is imminent.

 See the Build →